Types of Cellulite – How to Identify Types of Fascial Recoil

 What to Expect

-While you may not see results immediately, you’ll start to feel the amazing benefits after your first few sessions!
-The initial results are usually visible in the first 30-90 days of consistent FasciaBlasting.
+While you may not see results immediately, you’ll soon start to feel some of the amazing benefits after your first few sessions!
+The initial results can be visible in the first 30-90 days of consistent FasciaBlasting.

 * Please note – you may have 1 or more of these “types of cellulite” in various fascia zones.

 You may have different “types” of fascial distortions in various layers of fascia – i.e. you may have a Beyond Bound saddle bag area with Car Wreck on the back of your thighs and Hail Damage on the front.
 Or you may be “Gummy” in the deeper layers (muscles are dormant) with Beyond Bound fascia on top.
-I don’t want you to feel intimidated with all this information, I want you to know that there is a solution for dimpled skin, and you now have the tools to do take your health, beauty, and fitness into your own hands!
+I don’t want you to feel intimidated with all this information.

 Everyone is different and has different schedules and lifestyles, and there’s no particular “how-to” rule for FasciaBlasting that stands for everyone, but here are a few suggestions and tips for how to get the most out of using the FasciaBlaster®:

-- Start out blasting for just 1-3 minutes per zone for the first few weeks and later, after you’ve been blasting for about a month, you can work up to more (I suggest 3-5 minutes per zone, then a few weeks later you can work up to spending 10 minutes on your problem areas/zones)!
-Ease into it, as this is a marathon, not a sprint.
-You can use this disarming technique for painful areas!
+• Start out FasciaBlasting for just 1-3 minutes per zone for the first few weeks, then you can work up to 3-5 minutes per zone if your body can tolerate it, then a few weeks later you can work up to spending up to 10 minutes on your problem areas and zones.
+You can use this disarming technique for sensitive or painful areas.
+Always go at your own pace and ease into treatment, and remember this is a marathon, not a sprint.

-- You’d be surprised how much of a game changer adding a pre-heating session to your routine is!
-Heat puts the fascia in a jelly-like state and makes it more malleable!
-Get in the sauna, hot tub, or shower, use a sauna suit, heating pads, a space heater, blast after a cardio session – WHATEVER!
-Just get hot, hot, hot, and get your sweat on!
-I love to get in a super intense session after I’ve been traveling, and my heat sessions can go on and on, but I don’t want you to feel like you have to heat up for an hour every day!
-Even 1-5 minutes is fine if you’re in a hurry!
-If at all possible, you will want to have a longer, more thorough heat session when you can spare the time!
+• You’d be surprised how much of a game changer adding a pre-heating session to your routine is!
+Heat helps put the fascia in a jelly-like state and makes it more malleable.
+Use a sauna suit, heating pads, a space heater, or FasciaBlast after a cardio session, then get in a sauna, hot tub, bath or shower – WHATEVER you can do to get hot and sweaty!
+Even a few minutes of heating is fine if you’re in a hurry.
 You’ll be amazed at the difference in your results!

 Now that I’ve walked you through each type of “cellulite” (aka fascial distortion) and how to address each one, I want to give you a brief summary of some of the other factors that affect your fascia, and therefore your cellulite.
 While it’s vital to restore your fascia, what’s almost as important is making sure it doesn’t get jacked up again!

-Posture and Biomechanics: Proper Biomechanics (the way you move your body) is the first key to keeping your fascia healthy.
-If your body is riddled with restrictions, adhesions, and distortion, it will result in poor posture that will negatively affect your fascia.
+Posture and Biomechanics: Proper biomechanics (the way you move your body) is the first key to keeping your fascia healthy.
+If your body is riddled with fascial restrictions, adhesions, and distortions, it can result in poor posture and alignment which will negatively affect your fascia.

-Blood Flow: The FasciaBlaster allows the blood to circulate through the body more effectively by loosening up tight fascia that doesn’t allow for proper circulation.
-Blood carries collagen and elastin – which is the secret to tight, beautiful skin – so we’re improving the skin from the outside in, and the inside out!!
-Also, physical activity is a great way to get the blood flowing and heart pumping, so get moving!
+Blood Flow: The FasciaBlaster can help the blood to circulate through the body more effectively by loosening up tight fascia that doesn’t allow for proper circulation.
+Blood carries important nutrients like collagen and elastin – which is the secret to tight, beautiful skin – so we’re improving the skin from the outside in, and the inside out!!
+Also, physical activity is a great way to get your blood flowing and heart pumping, so get moving!

-Nutrition, stress, and sleep also affect the quality of the fascia and the body’s ability to condition.
+Nutrition, stress, and sleep also affect the quality of the fascia and the body’s ability to condition and function.
 One of my favorite radio shows was with my friend Dr. Rakowski who is amazing at explaining these concepts!
 Listen to the show to learn what you can do NOW to impact your health and your fascia.

-So in a nutshell, if you want to restore your fascia to its optimal state and keep it that way, you need to be drinking lots of water, focusing on proper posture, correcting any imbalances in the body, staying active to increase your overall wellness and to keep your muscles engaged, and using your FasciaBlaster to keep the fascia in tip-top shape!
+If you want to restore your fascia to its optimal state and keep it that way, I suggest drinking lots of water, focusing on proper posture and correcting any imbalances in the body, staying active to increase your overall wellness and keep your muscles conditioned, and using your FasciaBlaster to keep the fascia in tip-top shape!

 If you’ve found all this information helpful, but you’re still dying for more, don’t worry; it doesn’t end here!
-I JUST wrote this awesome book called “The Cellulite Myth – it’s not fat, it’s FASCIA” and there is so much amazing information packed in there that I know you’ll just love!
+I wrote a #1 National bestselling book called “The Cellulite Myth: it’s not fat, it’s FASCIA,” and there is so much amazing information packed in there that I know you’ll love!
 You’ll learn more about fascia, how it affects our everyday life, and of course, more about cellulite and the real cause!